annedorene/ITMGT130_IndvidualAssignments/README.md

 # ITMGT130_IndvidualAssignments
-Personal repository for individual assignments for ITMGT130
+Personal repository of individual assignments for ITMGT130